aws-dev-staging/test-guidance/README.md

   <em>Figure 8: SageMaker Studio Console</em>
 </p>

-### Push Updated External Package Repository Request File to Private Repository
+### Push Updated External Package Request File to Private Internal Repository

-With your GitHub webhook in place, data scientists operating in SageMaker Studio can pull the current version of the public repository request CSV file from the private GitHub repository, append desired additional public repositories to the request record, then push the updated request file back to the private repository.
+With your GitHub webhook in place, data scientists operating in SageMaker Studio can pull the current version of the external package request file from the private internal GitHub repository, append desired external package repositories to the request file, then push the updated request file back to the private internal repository.

 In the SageMaker Studio IDE, open your system terminal: